Frank W. Springstead High School: Theatre program

 Springstead offers theater as an elective all throughout the four years of high school.
 Taught by B. Pusta, the students who are involved in her classroom are taught the fundamentals of not only theatre, but of life.

 Springstead's theatre program is bolstered by national registration as a Thespian troupe.
 Springstead's Thespian troupe resides in District 14, and is numbered 3910.
 Traditionally doing well at both district and state levels, troupe 3910 represents Hernando County and Springstead with distinction.
 During the school year of 2016–17, the troupe scored numerous excellent and superior ratings at District 14 competition along with two critics' choices.
 Many competitors went on to the state level (to then score excellent and superior ratings at the state level), including a one-act play entitled Seagulls by Carol Churchill.
 The cast of the one-act (Ashley E., Jerry L., and Mya P.) scored straight superiors at both the district level and the state level, making a mark on the already prestigious and well-represented troupe 3910.

 Director of chorus M. Pennington hosts and directs his musicals in the Springstead theatre, twice a year.
 In the 2016–17 school year, his musicals of choice were A Christmas Carol and Tarzan.

 Band Program

-Springstead's Marching Eagle Brigade is consistently one of the best marching bands in the state.
-From 2005 to 2021, Springstead placed in the top five all but 4 years at Florida Marching Band Championships State Finals.
+Springstead's Marching Eagle Brigade is consistently one of the highest-ranking marching bands in the state.
+From 2005 to 2023, Springstead placed in the top five all but 5 years at Florida Marching Band Championships State Finals.
+As of 2024 onwards, they now compete in FFCC.

 In November 2012, Springstead won the Class 2A Florida Marching Band Championships at Tropicana Field in St. Petersburg, Florida.
 At the 2021 Florida Marching Band Championships, they placed 5th in Class 2A at the World Equestrian Center in Ocala, Florida.

 The Springstead band program also includes Concert Band, Jazz Band, Percussion, Orchestra, and AP Music Theory.

 Springstead's Band has been under the direction of Richard Dasher since 1989.
+After his retirement in 2023, Leah Huston took the role.
+As of September 2025, she has left the position, and a new director is currently being looked for.